 To unbelievers the future of the church, your church, will be determined by RELATIONSHIPS — not by preaching as in the past.

-To weak believers, without relationships in the church, the church on Sunday morning will become less and less important as people use the internet more and more and do more shift work, their loyalty will be determined by relationships, etc.
+To weak believers, without relationships in the church, the church on Sunday morning will become less and less important as people use the internet more and more and do more shift work, their loyalty will be determined by relationships.

 But the internet does not bring love, it does not bring relationships.